livingstoneonline/admin_menu/README.txt

 -- SUMMARY --

-Drupal Administration Menu displays the whole menu tree below /admin including all invisible local tasks in a drop-down menu.
+Drupal Administration Menu displays the whole menu tree below /admin including most local tasks in a drop-down menu.
 So administrators need less time to access pages which are only visible after one or two clicks normally.

 Admin menu also provides hook_admin_menu() that allows other modules to add or